ChromexUnderscore/OriginsTweaks/README.md

 <details><summary>Arachnid</summary>

-+ Arachnid has a Cobweb Grapple built-in to power **Master of Webs**.
++ The Arachnid now has a web shot ability.
+  + Hitting terrain grapples towards it.
-+ Hitting an entity with the cobweb grapple will catch it in a web instead of grappling.
+  + Hitting entities catches it in cobweb.
+    + Catching entities in cobweb has a longer cooldown than grappling.
+    + This replaces the webbing in melee combat.
-+ Arachnids are shorter (can fit into 1-block gaps when sneaking) and do not take falldamage from a fall less than 30 Blocks.
++ Arachnids are shorter and can fit into 1-block gaps when sneaking.
++ Falldamage is only calculated after a fall greater than 30 Blocks.
-+ Arachnids can craft cobweb out of 9 string and vice versa.
++ Arachnids can craft 9 strings into cobweb and back into string for storage purposes.

 </details>

 <details><summary>Avian</summary>

 + Feather Falling is Toggleable.
-+ Avians can sense undead mobs within 16 blocks distance and deal 30% more damage to them.
++ Avians can sense undead mobs within 16 blocks distance and deal more damage to them in melee combat.
-+ Spectral Arrows deal 25% more damage when shot by an Avian.
++ Spectral Arrows deal increased damage when shot by an Avian.

 </details>

 <details><summary>Blazeborn</summary>

++ ``Burning Wrath`` has been reworked.
+  + Pressing the Primary Key catches the Blazeborn on Fire.
+  + Can hover for a short while on fire.
+  + Can light Campfires, Fuel Furnei and Brewing stands when on fire.
 + Blazeborns can shoot 3 Fireballs on a Cooldown.
-+ Blazeborns have a toggleable ability that puts their hands on fire.
-  + Catches entites on fire when hit.
-  + Lights Campfires and Fuels Furnei and Brewing stands.
-  + Ability to hover while hands are on fire.
-+ Consuming a Firecharge will strengthen the abilities for some time.

 </details>

 <details><summary>Elytrian</summary>

-+ Elytra has a custom texture exclusive to Elytrians.
++ The Elytra has a custom texture exclusive to Elytrians.
 Elytra Texture made by [zimraa on Imgur](https://imgur.com/gallery/lROFn).
 + Pressing the Primary Key while gliding flaps their wings, useful to maintain altitude.
 + Pressing the Primary Key while grounded will launch them to the sky.
 + You have a Stamina bar that is used when launching, flapping or gliding.